 - Describe the existing environmental values of the area which may be affected by the proposal.
 Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the ANZECC 2000 guidelines and South East Queensland Regional Water Quality Management Strategy.
 Environmental values may also be derived following recognised procedures, such as described in the ANZECC 2000 guidelines.
 Environmental values should be described by reference to background information and studies, which should be included as appendices to the EIS. - Describe the potential adverse and beneficial impacts of the proposal on the identified environmental values.
-Any likely environmental harm on the environmental values should be described. - Describe any cumulative impacts on environmental values caused by the proposal, either in isolation or by combination with other known existing or planned sources of contamination. - Present environmental protection objectives and the standards and measurable indicators to be achieved. - Examine viable alternative strategies for managing impacts.
+Any likely environmental harm on the environmental values should be described. - Describe any cumulative impacts on environmental values caused by the proposal, either in isolation or by combination with other known existing or planned development or sources of contamination. - Propose environmental protection objectives and commitments.
+All environmental protection commitments must be measurable and auditable. - Examine viable alternative strategies for managing impacts.
 These alternatives should be presented and compared in view of the stated objectives and standards to be achieved.
 Available techniques, including best practice, to control and manage impacts to the nominated objectives should be discussed.
-This section should detail the environmental protection measures incorporated in the planning, construction, operations, decommissioning, rehabilitation and associated works for the proposal.
+This section should detail the environmental protection measures to be used in the planning, construction, operations, rehabilitation and decommissioning stages of the project and any associated works.
 Measures should prevent, or where prevention is not possible, minimise environmental harm and maximise socio-economic and environmental benefits of the proposal.
 Preferred measures should be identified and described in more detail than other alternatives. - Describe any computational model used to make predictions of impacts and/or outcomes of mitigation measures.
 The description should address the inputs, assumptions, limitations, sensitivities, accuracy and precision of the model.

-Any maps or figures showing the position of features or boundaries should use latitudes and longitudes on the GDA94 datum.
-Latitudes and longitudes on the GDA94 datum should also be used in the text to describe the locations of any features (such as discharge points) or boundaries that may be relevant to subsequent approvals.
+Any maps or figures showing the position of features or boundaries should use the GDA94 datum.
+The GDA94 datum should also be used in the text to describe the locations of any features (such as discharge points) or boundaries that may be relevant to subsequent approvals.